SIM Learning Strategies Professional Developer

 Reading the research and compiling answers for the FAQs has better prepared me to support teachers as a coach and a professional developer.
 As a result of this activity, I have a deeper understanding and appreciation of Learning Strategies and the Strategic Instruction Model.

-gatorkim Over 2 years ago
+gatorkim Almost 3 years ago

 SIM Questions